-I recently hosted Jackie Reses, Head of Square Capital, for a fireside chat as part of our quarterly FinTech Central series.
+I recently hosted Jackie Reses, Head of Square Capital, for a fireside chat as part of Canaan Partners' quarterly FinTech Central series.
 Jackie’s career decisions have a prescience that most investors could only hope for: she joined Goldman Sachs during the golden age of finance in the 90’s and then went on to lead the Apax Media Group as a Partner.
 From there, she then went on to be a Board Director for Alibaba and the Chief Development Officer at Yahoo!.
 Today, she leads Square Capital and is also on the Economic Development Council for the Federal Reserve Bank of San Francisco.

 In our conversation we covered everything from the agile product development DNA at Square to SMB lending, board diversity and investing in water rights.
 You can watch the entire conversation below but there were a few topics worth double-clicking on.